Credit Card Lawsuits

 What does it mean if I am served with a lawsuit?

-It means a credit card company or a debt buyer have filed suit in court alleging that you owe them a debt and they are asking the Court to award them judgment for the debt they say you owe plus attorney fees and court costs.
+It means a credit card company or a debt buyer has filed suit in court alleging that you owe them a debt and they are asking the Court to award them judgment for the debt they say you owe plus attorney fees and court costs.

 What is a debt buyer?